MPG Matrix

 Background

 Stamen has a fruitful multi-year relationship with MPG, a 15,000 acre ranch in Montana that specializes in habitat restoration and ecological research.
-For this collaboration, MPG and Stamen collaborated with Dean Pearson, an ecologist and professor at University of Montana, who had been working with researchers on a model that qualitatively predicts the networked impacts of change on an ecosystem.
+MPG and Stamen collaborate with Dean Pearson, an ecologist and professor at University of Montana, who had been working with researchers on a model that qualitatively predicts the networked impacts of change on an ecosystem.
 Stamen was brought in to create an interface for this model, with the goal of predicting the second-order impacts of conservation efforts.
-For example, if you remove one organism from an ecosystem, what impact will it have on other organisms?
+For example, if you re-introduce one species to an ecosystem, what unanticipated impacts could it have on the all species?

 What we made